danielrolls/shellify/README.md

 Now it complains I didn't have asciidoc so I come out of the shell and edit the last command to add asciideoc by running `nix shell nixpkgs#python nixpkgs#asciidoc`.
 Now it works.

-I exit my shell and change `nix shell nixpkgs#python nixpkgs#asciidoc` to `nix-shellify --with-flakes nixpkgs#python nixpkgs#asciidoc`.
+I exit my shell and change `nix shell nixpkgs#python nixpkgs#asciidoc` to `nix-shellify shell nixpkgs#python nixpkgs#asciidoc`.
+I do this by quickly extending `nix` to `nix-shellify` using tab completion.
 It then creates a `flake.nix` and `shell.nix` which I commit in git next to foo.
 Now I can just type `nix develop` and I have what I need to run foo.
-I can share and everybody else can run foo too without the same search.
-I can also go on to tell nix to run as an app or to just make `foo` avaiable handling dependencies for me.
+I can share and everybody else can quickly run foo too with the same environment.
+I can also go on to modify my nix files e.g. to run as an app or run an initialisation command when starting the shell.